jvick1/Intro_to_SOL/crowdfunding/README.md

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/a0982a9b-de81-4d94-91ca-b3f0b06d8263)

-After you save and have the new terminal open confirm you are in the crowdfunding project.
-Once ready let's generate a new wallet which we can use to deploy!
-If you get stuck at any point there is a screenshot in this section that shows all the terminal commands in this section.
-Let's start by generating a new key don't worry about passphrase, just press enter the following in your Ubuntu terminal:
+2. Save the changes, open a new terminal, and `cd` into the `crowdfunding` project.
+If not, navigate to it.

+3. Generate a new wallet for deployment:

 ```
 solana-keygen new -o id.json
 ```

-Copy your pubkey and let's airdrop it 2 SOL on devnet.
-Make sure you use your pubkey!
-My **Pubkey**: `HNfEtG17j2Hjd7Fjzgv1pMpW7i1EjjdD9iDEfyNZJvw6`. **Please note:** The devnet airdrop is capped at 2 Sol per request.
-To deploy it is a little over 2.9 SOL so this might take two days to fully deploy.
+Copy your public key, and let's airdrop 2 SOL on Devnet.
+Replace YOUR_PUBKEY with your actual public key: My **Pubkey**: `HNfEtG17j2Hjd7Fjzgv1pMpW7i1EjjdD9iDEfyNZJvw6`.

 ```
 solana airdrop 2 HNfEtG17j2Hjd7Fjzgv1pMpW7i1EjjdD9iDEfyNZJvw6 --url devnet
 ```

-Once we have some SOL we can run:
+Please note that the Devnet airdrop is capped at 2 SOL per request.
+Deploying may take over 2.9 SOL, so it might span two days.

+4. Once you have some SOL, run the following to build the project:

 ```
 anchor build
 ```

-This will generate a **Program ID** mine is `7YvhF9AKe4i7Zuha8NtqEuV2BDUqyGGqWiZvuVKdmYD` to generate yours type:
+This generates a Program ID.
+To find yours, type: My **Program ID**: `7YvhF9AKe4i7Zuha8NtqEuV2BDUqyGGqWiZvuVKdmYD`.

 ```
 solana address -k ./target/deploy/crowdfunding-keypair.json
 ```

-Below is a screenshot of my terminal window.

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/877d8d42-3c4b-463a-a4ae-1fff25c54f38)

-Back in your anchor.toml file make sure your program id's match.
+Update the `anchor.toml` and `lib.rs` files with the respective Program IDs.

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/6d70608f-fc3c-491f-a9f4-8c82381299b7)

-And do the same for your `lib.rs` file:

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/41008a1b-6e6a-43f4-a5a1-57b4179df890)

-Now let's deploy this app to devnet.
-This cost me around 2.9 SOL.
-If you already did you airdrop for today, sometimes you can request 1 SOL and half a SOL and it will still airdrop (sometimes), otherwise you can  send your wallet some SOL from one of the older projects if you have SOL left over there.
-Once you have the SOL it's time to deploy:
+5. Deploy the app to Devnet:

 ```
 anchor deploy